DevExpress/Blazor/README.md

 * demo/BlazorDemo.ClientSide
 * demo/BlazorDemo.ClientSideWithPrerendering&#42;

 > &#42; For more information, see the [Update Metadata at Runtime - Free SEO Tool](https://community.devexpress.com/blogs/aspnet/archive/2019/06/27/devexpress-blazor-update-metadata-at-runtime-free-seo-tool.aspx) blog post.
+Make sure that you [run this demo correctly](#ClientSideWithPrerendering).

 To open the required demo, do the following: